opf/openproject/docs/getting-started/projects/README.md

 ![image-20200921122508132](image-20200921122508132.png)

-Creating a new project will set you as project admin, regardless of whether you copied a project, used a template or created a project from scratch.
+By default, creating a new project will set you as project admin, regardless of whether you copied a project, used a template or created a project from scratch.
 Now, you can get started working on your project.

 To configure further project information, see the documentation for [project settings](../../user-guide/projects/project-settings/project-information/).